 I have had extensive involvement in academic strategy and administration, especially in relation to professional organisations.
 I am a former member of the RIBA Awards Group, and served as a member of the ARB Assessment Panel and of the ARB/RIBA Visiting Board Pool from 2000-05 (including as Chair of Visiting Boards for the latter part of the period).
 I was a member of the team that in 2000 wrote the first-ever undergraduate QAA Benchmark Statement for Architecture.
 I have been external examiner for a variety of Part 1 and Part 2 courses at institutions such as Bath University, Nottingham University, University of East London and Westminster University, as well as on MA courses at University College Dublin, UCL, etc. I was specially appointed as Senior Visiting Professor at the Technical University of Malaysia from 2005-08.
 I have also acted as an external examiner for many PhD theses in Britain, Ireland, Belgium and Australia.
 I am a student mentor for the Stephen Lawrence Trust.

 I have been asked at various points to provide external scrutiny and/or advice on courses and research programmes at the UCL Bartlett, Central St Martin’s College of Art, Scott Sutherland School, Innsbruck University, KTH Stockholm, Royal Danish Academy of Fine Arts, Technical University of Malaysia, and Queensland University in Australia.
 I have been appointed as an assessor for the Australian Research Council.
-I am also currently the Executive Academic Advisor for an entire brand new university in Karachi in Pakistan called the Nazeer Hussain University, which took on its first-ever students in February 2014.
+I was the Executive Academic Advisor for a brand new university in Karachi in Pakistan, Nazeer Hussain University, which took on its first-ever students in February 2014.

-Over the years I have been invited to give lots of keynote lectures or seminars/workshops on various aspects of architectural design, architectural history & theory, urbanism and architectural education at institutions in Britain, Ireland, continental Europe, USA, Australia, Turkey, Malaysia, Singapore and elsewhere.
-I was invited for example to run the 'Design Research' forum at the international Oxford Conference on Architectural Education in 2008, and more recently, in June 2013, I was appointed as a member of Guest Faculty for the Metropolis Masters
+Over the years I have been invited to give many keynote lectures or seminars/workshops on architectural design, architectural history & theory, urbanism and architectural education at institutions in Britain, Ireland, continental Europe, USA, Australia, Turkey, Malaysia, Singapore and elsewhere.
+I was invited for example to run the 'Design Research' forum at the international Oxford Conference on Architectural Education in 2008, and in June 2013 I was appointed as a member of Guest Faculty for the Metropolis Masters

 Programme in Architecture and Urban Culture, run by the Universitat Pompey Fabre/Centre de

 Cultura Contemporaina in Barcelona.
 In regard to design work, I was awarded a Special Mention in the 2004 RIBA London 'House of the Future' competition.
-I am also helping to run the World Architectural Festival, a premier international practice event that is now being held annually in Singapore.
+In 2012/13 I helped to run the World Architectural Festival, a premier international practice event that is now being held annually in Singapore.

-I am the Vice-Dean of Research for the Bartlett Faculty of the Built Environment, and the UoA Lead who was responsible for overseeing the Bartlett Faculty's 150-person submission for the REF 2014 research assessment exercise.
+I am Vice-Dean of Research for the Bartlett Faculty of the Built Environment, and as such was the UoA Lead responsible for overseeing the Bartlett Faculty's 150-person submission for REF 2014.

-In terms of research, I have published extensively on architectural design, architectural history & theory, urbanism, globalisation, post-colonialism, design research and cultural studies.
-My book, Architecture and the Special Relationship (Routledge), won the 2008 RIBA President's Award for Outstanding University-Located Research and the 2008 Bruno Zevi Book Prize from the International Committee of Architectural Critics for the best architectural book published anywhere in the world in the previous year.
-Two new books, both with Ashgate, are edited volumes which are respectively on Architecture and Globalisation in the Persian Gulf Region and on Design Research in Architecture.
-The latter is part of a major new book series with Ashgate, also titled 'Design Research in Architecture', which I co-founded and am co-editing with my UCL colleagues Professor Jonathan Hill and Professor Jane Rendell, plus Professor Teddy Cruz from UC San Diego/Estudio Teddy Cruz.
+In research terms, I have published extensively on architectural design, architectural history & theory, urbanism, globalisation, post-colonialism, design research and cultural studies.
+I am General Editor for the 21st edition of Sir Banister Fletcher's Global History of Architecture (Bloomsbury), a complete rewriting and updating of a long-standing classic work using contributions from 100+ scholars around the world, both as a book and online resource.
+My book, Architecture and the Special Relationship (Routledge), won the 2008 RIBA President's Award for Outstanding University-Located Research and the 2008 Bruno Zevi Book Prize from the International Committee of Architectural Critics for the best architectural book in the world in the previous year.
+Two other key books, both with Ashgate, are edited volumes on Architecture and Globalisation in the Persian Gulf Region and on Design Research in Architecture.
+The latter is part of an Ashgate book series, also titled 'Design Research in Architecture', which I co-founded and co-edit.

 I served as a member of the H30: Architecture and Built Environment sub-panel for the 2008 Research Assessment Exercise, and produced the RAE 2008 submission for the Department of Architecture at the University of Westminster.
-Since then I have acted as external research advisor for twelve schools of architecture for the REF 2104 exercise.
+I also acted as the external research advisor for twelve schools of architecture for the REF 2014 exercise.

-I am the Chair of the RIBA Research & Innovation Group, as well as Chair of the RIBA Research Trust Awards Sub-Committee.
-Within the RIBA I also sit on the Practice & Profession Committee and the Library & Drawings Collection Committee.
-I am the former editor of The Journal of Architecture (Routledge/RIBA), and am also on the editorial boards of the Journal of Architectural Education, published in the USA, and of Architectural Histories, the online journal of the European Architectural History Network.
-Furthermore, I was a co-founder and steering group member for many years for the Architectural Humanities Research Association (AHRA), and am an committee member of the European Architectural History Network (EAHN).
-More recently, I have helped to found the Architectural Research European Network Association (ARENA), set up to promote research collaborations between universities and architectural practices.
+Up till mid-2015, I was the Chair of the RIBA Research & Innovation Group, as well as Chair of the RIBA Research Trust Awards Sub-Committee.
+I am the former editor of The Journal of Architecture (Routledge/RIBA), and a member of the editorial boards of the Journal of Architectural Education, published in the USA, and of Architectural Histories.
+Furthermore, I was a co-founder and steering group member for the Architectural Humanities Research Association (AHRA), and committee member of the European Architectural History Network (EAHN).
+In 2013, I co-founded the Architectural Research European Network Association (ARENA), set up to promote research collaborations between universities and architectural practices.
+I am the Editor-in-Chief of the ARENA Journal of Architectural Research (AJAR), an online Open Access journal published through Ubiquity Press which covers the whole field of architecture.